-From A-list celebrities to politicians to the newsmakers of our time, Ojinika Obiekwe is an Emmy-Award winning journalist who has interviewed people from all walks of life, with a career in television that has spanned more than a decade.
+Ojinika Obiekwe is an Emmy-Award winning journalist with a career in television that has spanned nearly two decades.

-But her career was definitely no laughing matter, because some way, somehow, Ojinika managed to make that childhood dream a reality, starting it in the #1 market in the country, New York City.
-She walked into WPIX-TV as an intern in late 2001 and fast forward more than ten years later, she’s gone from Producer to Entertainment/Lifestyle Reporter.
-Ojinika is proof that dreams do come true, and it’s up to you to make it happen for yourself.
+Oji walked into WPIX-TV as an intern in late 2001 and fast forward 16 years later, she’s gone from intern, to Assignment Editor to Producer/Reporter and now Entertainment Anchor proving that dreams do come true, and it’s up to you to make it happen for yourself.

 There is a tremendous fire that drives her to succeed; a drive that perhaps only her life’s mantra can describe; “Looks can be deceiving, and with the makeup and the clothes, everything seems perfect, like you’ve lived the fairy tale life and had no disappointments, but I think that’s my purpose in life, that maybe after someone hears my story, they will know that anything’s possible and that if I can do this, anyone can.”